MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-devstack.md

 ---
-title: devstack (WinDbg)
+title: "devstack (WinDbg)"
-description: The devstack extension displays a formatted view of the device stack associated with a device object.
+description: "The devstack extension displays a formatted view of the device stack associated with a device object."
 keywords: ["devstack Windows Debugging"] ms.date: 05/23/2017
 topic_type: